 Introducing Morgan Ward: A Champion of Green Chemistry at Change Chemistry

 Posted By: Morgan Ward, M.S.
-In the News,
+Community, In the News,

 We are delighted to introduce Morgan Ward, the newest Program Manager at Change Chemistry.
 Morgan's journey in green chemistry began during her undergraduate studies after becoming aware of the waste and hazards in the chemical supply chain.
 This led her to pursue a master’s degree in environmental and green chemistry, exploring safer chemical design and the broader impacts of the chemical industry.